 Creative pathogens perfectly adapted to transfer to wild chinook

-Creative Salmon is the only company in BC farming Pacific Chinook in open-net pens.
+Creative Salmon is the only large company in BC farming Pacific Chinook in open-net pens.
 The Norwegian pathogens in Creative’s farmed chinook salmon are now perfectly adapted to transfer to local wild fish.
 Wild Chinook in Clayoquot Sound are in serious decline—is this the smoking gun?
-The last thing wild fish need is a foreign disease being introduced which is already adapted to the local gene pool.
+The last thing wild fish need is a foreign virus being introduced which is already adapted to the local gene pool.

 DFO still not testing farmed salmon for PRV

 The bigger issue here is that Creative has PRV in their effluent because there is PRV on their open-net pen salmon farms.
 The Department of Fisheries (DFO) continues to allow PRV-infected farmed fish to be put into BC waters.
 Independent biologist Alexandra Morton won a lawsuit in 2015 to stop this practice.
 DFO has not complied with that decision, so Morton has teamed up with Ecojustice again for a new lawsuit, which is working its way through the courts now.

 The short-term solution to this blood water discharge is to turn off the tap—this discharge must be halted immediately.
 The longer term solution is to remove salmon farms from the pristine waters of the Clayoquot Sound UNESCO Biosphere Reserve, and the whole BC coast.

 Please sign the petition started by our friends at SumOfUs.